rackerlabs/understack/docs/component-understack-workflows.md

 # Understack Workflows

-This is the Kubernetes installation of the Argo Workflows and their associated support bits to add the actual workflows, sensors and triggers into a Kubernetes cluster.
+Understack Workflows is a collection of code, scripts, container definitions centered around [Argo Workflows][argo-wf] to drive automated operations based on events and other triggers in the system.

-Due to the scoping of resources into different namespaces, this must also be split into multiple namespaces.
+Due to the scoping of resources into different namespaces in the deployment it is also split into multiple namespaces.

-This code lives in `apps/understack-workflows` of this repo.
+Specifics about each workflow can be seen in the Workflows section.

-Specifics about the workflows can be seen in the Workflows section.
+## workflows/openstack

-## eventsource-openstack
+This is where Kubernetes manifests are stored for interacting with resources in the `openstack` namespace.

 The resources managed here are: